 Working previously in Outdoor Education and as an Environmental Scientist, Rachael now works with Park Trek alongside facilitating Mindfullness, Meditation and Nature Connection.
 Rachael loves to share the natural world with others as well as supporting guests in both surprising themselves at their walking achievements and reconnecting them with the natural world.

-After more than 25 years in education, Angie has taken a career change to join Park Trek.
 A keen walker and cyclist, she has explored the great outdoors extensively, both in Australia and overseas.
-One of the biggest challenges Angie faces when travelling is deciding what adventure to pursue next as she like to keep herself busy.
+One of the biggest challenges Angie faces when travelling is deciding what adventure to pursue next as she likes to keep herself busy.

 Angie is keen to share her passion for the outdoors, her no fuss and relaxed attitude ensures guests have a great time on her walks.
 She has a genuine interest in her guests and thrives on the opportunity to make ‘maybes’ become ‘realities’.
 Rest assured Angie will provide friendly, efficient and accommodating guiding for your next outdoor adventure!